The imprints of massive neutrinos on the three-point correlation function of large-scale structures: Methods and data

-For each set of simulations, we average the measured multipoles over the different realizations and follow two approaches.
-In the first one, which we refer to as ``single-scale'' approach, we fix two triangle sides $s_{12}$ and $s_{13}$, and compute $\zeta(s_{12}, s_{13}, \theta)$ and $Q(s_{12}, s_{13}, \theta)$.
-We obtain the average $\hat{\zeta}$ for each set of simulations by substituting the average multipoles in Eq. \ref{eq:full_3pcf_estimator}, and use it together with the average 2PCF monopole in Eq. \ref{eq:q_definition} to get the average $\hat{Q}$.

-In the second approach, we compute the average $\hat{\zeta}$ and $\hat{Q}$ of each simulation set, for all the possible side-binned triangles obtained by adopting the ordering $s_{12} \leq s_{13} \leq s_{23}$.
-We refer to this scheme as the ``all-scales'' approach.
+For each set of simulations, we averaged the measured multipoles over the different realizations and followed two approaches.
+In the first approach, which we refer to as the single-scale approach, we fixed two triangle sides $s_{12}$ and $s_{13}$ and computed $\zeta(s_{12}, s_{13}, \theta)$ and $Q(s_{12}, s_{13}, \theta)$.
+We obtained the average $\hat{\zeta}$ for each set of simulations by substituting the average multipoles in Eq. \ref{eq:full_3pcf_estimator}, and we used it together with the average 2PCF monopole in Eq. \ref{eq:q_definition} to obtain the average $\hat{Q}$.
+In the second approach, we computed the average $\hat{\zeta}$ and $\hat{Q}$ of each simulation set for all the possible side-binned triangles obtained by adopting the ordering $s_{12} \leq s_{13} \leq s_{23}$.
+We refer to this scheme as the all-scales approach.

-In both approaches, for the evaluation of the denominator of $Q$, we linearly interpolate the average 2PCF monopole at the values of $s_{12}, s_{13}$, and $s_{23}$ in Eq. \ref{eq:q_definition}.
-Notice also that, since the 2PCF monopole changes sign for $s \sim 120$ \mpch, the denominator of $Q$ can exhibit zero crossings when at least one triangle side is above this scale.
-However, the separation $s$ at which $\xi_0$ changes sign is realization-dependent; this is why we insert already-averaged quantities in Eq. \ref{eq:q_definition} instead of averaging after estimating $Q$ for each realization.
-As an additional precaution, we restrict the analysis of the reduced 3PCF to configurations for which all sides are smaller than 110 \mpch, in which case the average monopole of the 2PCF remains positive.
+To evaluate the denominator of $Q$, we linearly interpolated the average 2PCF monopole at the values of $s_{12}, s_{13}$, and $s_{23}$ in Eq. \ref{eq:q_definition} in both approaches.
+Moreover, since the 2PCF monopole changes sign for $s \sim 120$ \mpch, the denominator of $Q$ can exhibit zero crossings when at least one triangle side is above this scale.
+However, the separation $s$ at which $\xi_0$ changes sign depends on the realization.
+We therefore inserted already averaged quantities in Eq. \ref{eq:q_definition} instead of averaging after estimating $Q$ for each realization.
+As an additional precaution, we restricted the analysis of the reduced 3PCF to configurations for which all sides are smaller than 110 \mpch, in which case the average monopole of the 2PCF remains positive.